COO - GreenGeeks.com

-It’s All in the Name
+Choosing A Domain Name – It’s All in the Name

 Your domain name is a unique address which points to your content.
 Think of it like being able to name your house.
 It’s how visitors will find your site and explore its contents.
 You need to have a good strategy if you want a successful site.

 When coming up with a name, ask yourself:

 - Does the name match the content?
 You wouldn’t want to name a website “BobsChickenBarbecue.com” if you plan on building a vegan website.

 - Is the name of your site short and sweet?
 The shorter a name is, the easier it is to type.
 A long name could lead to misspellings or avoidance from users.